laurabolwell/lit-track/TESTING.md

 ## Responsiveness

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-The minimum requirement is for the following 3 tests:

 I've tested my deployed project on multiple devices to check for responsiveness issues.

 | Device | Screenshot | Notes |